SIAT-IAT-355/A1-Tableau-Intro/README.md

 1. **Which country has the most UNESCO World Heritage Sites?**
    - Create a **bar chart** showing the number of sites in each country.

-2. **What is the distribution of Cultural, Natural, and Mixed sites?**
+2. **What type of site is most prevelant?
+Cultural, Natural, and Mixed?**
    - Create a **pie chart** to show the number of Cultural, Natural, and Mixed sites worldwide.

 3. **Which decade had the highest number of new site designations?**
-   - Use a **line chart** to show the number of sites designated per decade.
+   - Use a **line or bar chart** to show the number of sites designated per decade.

-4. **Where are the UNESCO World Heritage Sites located globally?** _(This question carries additional points)_
-   - Create a **map** showing the locations of UNESCO sites.
-Use different colors to distinguish between Cultural, Natural, and Mixed sites.

 > **Tip:** Don’t worry if this is your first time using Tableau.
 Focus on practicing how to build simple visualizations step by step.
+Ask questions on Discord :)

 ### 3. Analyze Your Findings
 - After you create each visualization, take a moment to describe what you observe.